IbrhmClgl/IbrhmClgl/README.md

-- 👋 Hi, I’m @IbrhmClgl
+- 👋 Hi, I’m Ibrahim.
-- 👀 I’m interested in development ...
+- 👀 I’m interested in javascript.
-- 🌱 I’m currently learning javascript, typescript & node.js
+- 🌱 I’m currently learning about web development.
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me: ibrahimciloglu.ic@gmail.com

 <!---
 IbrhmClgl/IbrhmClgl is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.